gavinlouuu-kpt/Simple_Ace/README.md

 # Piccolo
 ## About the project
-Piccolo is a device developed for Open-souce Gas Chramtography (OpenGC).
+This project developed for Open-souce Gas Chramtography (OpenGC).
 OpenGC is designed to separate and analyze the components of complex chemical mixtures.
 Unlike traditional GC systems that are proprietary and closed, OpenGC is designed to be transparent, customizable, and accessible to the broader scientific community.

 OpenGC have the potential to democratize access to advanced chromatography technology, particularly in resource-limited settings or for researchers who may not have access to traditional proprietary systems.
 They also offer a way to promote collaboration and innovation in the field of analytical chemistry, and to advance the development of new analytical techniques and methods.

 ## About Piccolo
-Piccolo is an miniature gas chrmatography device to evaluate sensor sensitivty against mixture of gas.
+Piccolo is an miniature gas chrmatography device to evaluate sensor sensitivty.
 It integrated gas flow control, self-regulating heating element and modular sensor attachment to provide a wide range gas detection.

 ![TAI_8477](https://user-images.githubusercontent.com/78717679/222635831-722b8976-42af-47da-9b0c-7ac461033310.jpg)

 Gas samples are highly complex in nature.
-The tradition way to evaluate sensors sensitivity exposes them in ideal environment with only relative high concenration of pure target gas and non-reactive carrier gas.
+The traditional way to evaluate sensors sensitivity exposes them in ideal environment compossed by high concentration target gas and non-reactive carrier gas.
 However, sensors in real-application has **1. much lower concentration compare to laboratory scenario** and **2. much noises contributed by surrounding environment**.
 Target gas are mixed up with surrounding gas, for example water vapour, CO2, N2,etc. Therefore, in application scenario, observing sensors' response against a certain gas consistuents would expect high intereference from the environment.
 This could be found in MEMS sensor and PID (Photon Ionization detector) sensor, which have limited selectivity given the nature of architecture.

+Piccolo is porgrammed with C language, under Arduino framework.
+Clone this project into your local repository on visual studio code to customize the system.

 ## How it works
 Piccolo seperates gas mixture by ambient air dilution and heated elusion and reveals your sensors' sensitivity toward the target gas.